-The ease of accessing texts also allows scholars to ignore our sample and select IEAs, download texts, and develop their own coding strategy.
-For example, Mitchell selected 517 MEAs (excluding protocols and amendments); identified their paragraphs related to membership, duration, reservations, and entry into force; and coded their empirical variation in less than 10 hours.
-This exploratory exercise (see Table 1) confirmed intuitive expectations that: a) MEA membership rules vary widely; b) entry into force of most, but not all, MEAs requires legislative "consent to be bound," not just executive signature; c) few MEAs limit their duration; and d) most are silent on, or preclude, states from making reservations.
-The value of such efforts lies as much in creating empirically-useful categories as in describing variation across those categories.
+The ease of accessing texts also allows scholars to ignore our sample and select IEAs, download texts, and develop their own coding strategies.
+For example, Mitchell selected 517 MEAs (excluding protocols and amendments); identified their paragraphs related to membership, duration, reservations, and entry into force; and coded their empirical variation in fewer than ten hours.
+This exploratory exercise (see Table 1) confirmed intuitive expectations that MEA membership rules vary widely; entry into force of most, but not all, MEAs requires legislative "consent to be bound," not just executive signature; few MEAs limit their duration; and most are silent on, or preclude, states from making reservations.
+The value of such efforts lies as much in creating empirically useful categories as it does in describing variation across those categories.